 Enterprise fund Restricted net position: Net position of the Bond Programs is restricted to meet specified reserve and funding provisions in accordance with the bond resolutions.
 Net positions of the Affordable Housing Fund, Land Development Program and Bond Insurance Account are restricted in accordance with the Act.
 Federal Programs are restricted due to requirements of HUD or other grantor agencies.
+Net position restricted for pension and OPEB is restricted for the payment of pension and OPEB benefits.
 When both restricted and unrestricted resources are available for use, it is generally the Fund's policy to use restricted resources first, and then unrestricted resources as they are needed.